Primordial germ cell migration

-Primordial germ cell (PGC) migration is the process of distribution of primordial germ cells throughout the embryo during embryogenesis.
+Primordial germ cell migration is the process of distribution of primordial germ cells (PGCs) throughout the embryo during embryogenesis.

 Process

 Primordial germ cells are among the first lineages that are established in development and they are the precursors for gametes.
 It is thought that the process of primordial germ cell migration itself has been conserved rather than the specific mechanisms within it, as chemoattraction and repulsion seem to have been borrowed from blood cells, neurones, and the mesoderm.
 For most organisms, PGC migration starts in the posterior (back end) of the embryo.

 This process is in most cases distinct from PGC proliferation, with the exception of mammals in which both processes occur at the same time.
 In most mammals, specification occurs first, followed by migration, and then the proliferation process begins in the gonads.
 PGCs interact with a wide range of cell types as they move from the epiblast to the gonads.
 The PGCs move passively (without the need for energy) with underlying somatic cells, cross epithelial barriers, and respond to cues from their environment during active migration.
 An epithelium must be crossed in many species during germ cell migration, and changes in adhesion are observed in PGCs during their exit from the endoderm and during the initiation of active migration.
 Active migration takes place as PGCs move towards the developing somatic gonad.
 Effective migration requires cell elongation and polarity.
 Environmental guidance cues are required for the PGCs to initiate and sustain their mobility.
 Specific molecular pathways are activated to give PGCs motility.